Pudhupettai: Production

 Selvaraghavan originally intended to make a film titled Oru Naal Oru Kanavu for Lakshmi Movie Makers, but shelved the venture and continued working with the same producers and cast as the scrapped film, consisting of Dhanush, Sonia Agarwal and Sneha.
+R. K. Suresh was cast in a minor role as a criminal, but his father made him back out of the film.

 The film was launched on 6 March 2005, with Aravind Krishna as its cinematographer.
 Selva first approached Harris Jayaraj for the movie's music, but he refused as it is not his type of genre.
 After his refusal, Selva finalised Yuvan Shankar Raja as the composer.

 Selvaraghavan called the film "an experiment" and stated it had "one of the most complicated screenplays", while revealing he was more nervous about the final product than his previous ventures.

 It was also the first Tamil film to be shot in Super 35 mm instead of the Cinemascope format, as well as the first to be released in digital format.

-This film marked the first major appearance of actor Vijay Sethupathi, prior to his role in Pizza.
+This film marked the first major appearance of actor Vijay Sethupathi, prior to his role in Thenmerku Paruvakaatru.

 After the release of Pattiyal whose theme was the same as Pudhupettai, Selvaraghavan wanted to redo many of the scenes to avoid unintended comparisons, resulting in the film’s release being delayed.
 The re-recording was done in Bangkok, with everyone involved working overtime.

 Music

 Yuvan Shankar Raja and Selvaraghavan renewed their association with this film, who had earlier teamed up to create music for the films Thulluvadho Ilamai (2001), Kaadhal Kondein (2004) and 7G Rainbow Colony (2005).
 Both the soundtrack and score were composed in Thailand, where Yuvan Shankar Raja worked with the Chao Phraya Symphony Orchestra of Bangkok.

 The soundtrack was composed by Yuvan Shankar Raja and released on 15 December 2005.
 The lyrics were written by Na.
-Muthukumar, who had previously written the lyrics for Selvaraghavan's earlier films.
+Muthukumar, who had previously written the lyrics for Selvaraghavan's earlier films.The album received critical acclaim towards listeners.